cbuesch/IQWiGvsESMO/README.md

 - Visualizations ("3_VisualizationsOfResults.R", "3_VisualizationsOfResults_ROC.R"):
   The script "3_VisualizationsOfResults.R" creates the Figures 1, 2, 4 and 5 of the paper.
 In addition, it provides the Figures 1 and 2 of the Appendix.
 At the beginning you need to set your working directory to the folder where the final results of the script "2_DataAnalysis.R" is saved.
-  Figure 3 is created by script "3_VisualizationsOfResults_ROC.R" because further calculations of the True Postive Rate (TPR) and False Postitive Rate (FPR) is needed and hence the generated data sets need to be loaded again.
+  Figure 3 is created by script "3_VisualizationsOfResults_ROC.R" because further calculations of the True Positive Rate (TPR) and False Positive Rate (FPR) is needed and hence the generated data sets need to be loaded again.
 Therefore, at the beginning the working directory needs to be set (path_ROC), where the results of the script "1_DataGeneration.R" is saved.

 - Further illustrations and information ("4_FurtherIllustrationsAndInformation.R"):
     - Figure 2 with additional row:
       Supplement Figure 2 with an additional row displaying the absolute difference of maximal scoring percentages between the methods.
     - Bias due to censoring mechanism:
       Our censoring mechanism is partly depending on the event times (see Appendix) and consequently introduces bias to the HR estimation.
-To investigate the amount of intruduced bias, we performed an additional simulation.
+To investigate the amount of introduced bias, we performed an additional simulation.
 Therefore, we simulated data of the Standard Scenario with n<sub>sim</sub>= 10,000 (iterations) and without sample size calculation, i.e. with a fixed sample size of 400 (200 per group) for each sub-scenario.
-The provided script performes this simulation and illustrates the results, which can also be found under the name "BiasDueToCensoringMechanism.tiff" in folder "FiguresAndTable".
+The provided script performs this simulation and illustrates the results, which can also be found under the name "BiasDueToCensoringMechanism.tiff" in folder "FiguresAndTable".
       As the results show, our censoring mechanism for specific censoring rates introduces bias for the HR estimation.
 Nevertheless, since we implemented a combination of administrative censoring (not dependent on the event time) and specific censoring rate (dependent on the event time), this bias is reduced, leading only to a slightly underestimated HR (overall bias of Standard Scenario 1: -0.01139, Monte Carlo SE of bias: 0.00000000160).
 Furthermore, this introduced bias is not affecting the method comparison to a substantial degree because it is affecting all compared methods equally.
       In addition, below the table shows the bias and Monte Carlo SE of bias for different sub-scenarios of Standard Scenario 1 (without sample size calculation (N=400; 200 per group) and n<sub>sim</sub> = 10,000 (iterations), non-significant studies were still included in this analysis):